George Clarke (convict): Runaway convict living with Aborigines

-Clarke was assigned as a convict labourer to the colonist Benjamin Singleton and was put to work upon Singleton's grant of land in the Hunter Valley region.
+Clarke was assigned as a convict labourer to the colonist Benjamin Singleton and was put to work upon Singleton's grant of land in the Hunter Valley.
 At this time, the frontier of British settlement in the area was the Liverpool Range and Singleton was making forays with his stockmen across this range into the Liverpool Plains in the search to acquire more grazing land.

 In 1827, on one of these journeys to the Liverpool Plains, Singleton and 16 of his men had a skirmish with the local Gamilaraay people near what is now the town of Willow Tree.
 His group fired upon the Aboriginal men killing six and wounding many more.
 Clarke appears to have taken an active role in the shooting.
 Not long after this incident, Clarke absconded into the bush from his bonded service and, despite his recent violence to the Gamilaraay, managed to assimilate with a clan that lived further to the north along the Namoi River.

 Clarke was accepted into their society, being viewed as a re-incarnation of one of their deceased relatives.
 He became immersed in their culture, learning their language, abandoning European clothing for a possum-skin cloak and acquiring at least one wife.
 He became initiated, probably at the Terry Hie Hie bora ground, with his skin being marked with the customary scarifications.

 He was also able to reciprocate this exchange of culture by giving the clan his knowledge of European farming methods.
 At the clan's main settlement (which is now known as Barber's Lagoon near Boggabri) Clarke built a stockyard amongst their gunyahs and bark huts.
 He also made them familiar with techniques of stealing, butchering and skinning cattle.
 Another Aboriginal encampment with a European style shed was encountered in 1827 by the explorer Allan Cunningham near to what is now Warialda.
 This was probably also constructed by either by Clarke or through his influence.

 Over the next four years, Clarke led men from this clan on cattle-stealing raids on the herds brought into the area by the British colonists.
 The stolen cattle were brought back to Barber's Lagoon where they were slaughtered for meat and hide to the benefit of the clan.

 In early 1831, Clarke, possibly with his activities under pressure from the advancement of British colonisation and associated mounted police patrols, decided to return to Benjamin Singleton's patronage.
 He gave himself up at Singleton's Yarramanbar cattle station on the southern Liverpool Plains.